Double Feature: Roughed Up

 Dean swore and went a little faster.

 The sharp movements caught his eye, snagging his brain with their wrongness before he could even process what he was seeing.
 That only took a second more: Sam down on his hands and knees, three men crowded around him, one with a baseball bat perched on his shoulder, one with a knife, waiting his turn, while the last watched as he held a gun.

 Dean's face settled into a cold sneer as he dove in without even thinking, letting the rage take over.

 The bat slid out of the first guy's hands and cracked the gunman's wrist, sending the handgun skittering.
-Dean instantly reversed momentum and drove the end of the bat into the knife guy's stomach.
+Dean instantly reversed momentum and drove the end of the bat into the stomach of the guy he'd taken it from.
 He folded with a pained squeak.

 One more to go, but first things first.
 Dean stepped forward, placing himself between his downed brother and the threat, tension immediately loosening along his spine.
 Sam at his back, no matter the reason, was the way things were supposed to be.
 Now Dean could take a breath, finish this right.

 "I knew you two were trouble as soon as I met you," gun guy said, cradling his arm as he glared at Dean.
 He had a blackening eye, which gave Dean some perverse pleasure.
 Sam hadn't gone down without a fight.